 Step 1: Draw the outline

-After drawing the fashion figure, dress it with the fur garment that you have in mind.
+After drawing the fashion figure, dress it in the fur garment that you have in mind.
 Avoid pushing too hard with the pencil, since you are going to erase this outline later.

 Step 2: Base: Color spots